adrianlzt/cerebro/linux/sudo.md

 dgb     boulder = (operator) /bin/ls, /bin/kill, /usr/bin/lprm
 The user dgb may run /bin/ls, /bin/kill, and /usr/bin/lprm—but only as operator in host boulder

-Permitir a un usuario todos los comandos sin password NOMBRE ALL=(ALL) NOPASSWD: ALL
+Permitir a un usuario todos los comandos y todos los usuarios, sin password NOMBRE ALL=(ALL) NOPASSWD: ALL

 Permitir a los usuarios de "grupo" hacer sudo contra todos los comandos.